Hwang Chan-sung: Other activities

 On June 1, 2012, JYP Entertainment announced through their official Twitter that Hwang would be opening a fitness center located in Nonhyeon-dong, Seoul with his weight trainer, Hwang Mo.

 On December 15, 2021, Hwang announced that he would be ending his contract with JYP Entertainment in January 2022.
 On March 3, 2022, Hwang signed an exclusive contract with L' July Entertainment.
 On October 10, 2023, it was announced that Hwang had signed an exclusive contract with HIAN Inc. to manage his activities within Japan.

 In August 2022, Hwang opened a YouTube cooking channel called "I Approve of This Dish".
 In 2023, his YouTube cooking series was broadcast in nine countries across East and Southeast Asia on tvN Asia.
 In 2024, it was also broadcast on Japanese streaming service Rakuten TV.

 In December 2022, Hwang held his first solo photo exhibition titled "Nahc Nahc" at the exhibition hall on the 3rd floor of AK Plaza in Hongdae from January 6–12, 2023.

 Personal life

-Hwang speaks fluent Korean, intermediate Japanese, and basic English.
+Military service

 Hwang enlisted in the army for his mandatory military service on June 11, 2019, and he was discharged on January 5, 2021.

-Relationship and marriage
+Marriage and family

 On December 15, 2021, Hwang announced his fiancée's pregnancy and their engagement via his Instagram.
 Their first child, a daughter, was born on July 26, 2022.